 Hello!
 My name is Katy and I’m a rising junior Economics major from Kansas, though my childhood was spent between Beijing and Toronto.
 I’m low-key obsessed with the NBA (let’s go Raptors) and enjoy spending my free time watching movies, listening to too much of The Weeknd, and eating unquantifiable amounts of food.
 I’m also the student coordinator for Financial Wellness at Reed (as well as a financial aid intern), so if you ever have any questions or concerns about any financial resources, feel free to ask!There are so many good things waiting for you here and I am so excited to be able to share them with you.
 I can’t wait to meet you all and help you transition into your new life at Reed—and Portland!

 Hello!
 My name is Lucas and I’m a Senior from Singapore majoring in Math/Computer Science.
 At the moment, my favourite TV show is Gilmore Girls.
 One of my favourite things at Reed is my position as a SEEDS@Schools coordinator - SEEDS@Schools is a program that connects Reed students to after-school programs in Portland.
 Reed definitely took some getting used to, and I had tremendous support and guidance from the people around me.
 As an InterConnect Mentor this year, I really want to be there for the new class of international students - I can't wait for you to get here!

-If you have any questions about the program, please contact Dana Lawson, Assistant Dean of International Students.
+If you have any questions about the program, please contact Gwen Sandford, Program Director for International Student Services.